MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 1. Open the survey you want to send, and go to **Send Survey** &gt; **Email**.
 A default subject line and email message appear, along with a link to your survey in the message body.
 You can modify and format the text to meet your requirements.

 2. In the **To** field, enter the recipient's name or email address.
-You can populate the **To** field by either of the following ways:
+You can populate the **To** field by any of the following ways:
     - Entering an email address manually.
     - Entering a name, email address, or a distribution list from Azure Active Directory.
     - Entering a contact or contact list/view from Common Data Services for Apps.
 The contacts are populated from the selected environment.
-For more information on working with environments, see: [Work with environments](choose-environment.md).
+For more information on working with environments, see [Work with environments](choose-environment.md).
     - Uploading a .csv file by selecting **Import recipients**.

 3. To insert the survey link into your email message, see [Insert survey link](#insert-survey-link).